ibm-cloud-docs/cloud-object-storage/manage-scc.md

 After [rules are created and added to scopes](/docs/security-compliance?topic=security-compliance-rules), you can view the evaluation results in the {{site.data.keyword.compliance_short}}.
 Each rule is shown to be compliant or noncompliant - if a rule shows as being noncompliant then you can view the specific bucket that is in violation of the rule.

-The evaluation results are only available for short period.
+The evaluation results are only available for a limited period.
 It is recommended that reports are downloaded and organized to maintain a history of compliance for audit purposes.
+For details, see [Viewing your current posture](/docs/security-compliance?topic=security-compliance-view-posture).
 {:note}

 For more information on reporting results, see [Viewing evaluation results](/docs/security-compliance?topic=security-compliance-results).